LemmyNet/lemmy-docs/src/en/about/guide.md

 So you want to join Lemmy and get posting.
 Great!
 Here's how to dive straight in.

-## Let's start with the basics.
-What is this?

-[Lemmy](https://github.com/LemmyNet/lemmy) is similar to sites like [Reddit](https://reddit.com/), [Lobste.rs](https://lobste.rs/), [Raddle](https://raddle.me/), or [Hacker News](https://news.ycombinator.com/): you subscribe to forums you're interested in, post links and discussions, then vote, and comment on them.
-Behind the scenes, it is very different; anyone can easily run a server, and all these servers are federated (think email), and connected to the same universe, called the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

-*The word “fediverse” (federated universe) refers to the network of all Lemmy servers [and other projects](https://blog.joinmastodon.org/2018/06/why-activitypub-is-the-future/), users of which are able to talk to each other seamlessly.*

-Like email, wherever you sign up on GMail or Outlook, you know you’ll be able to email everyone you need to so long as you know their address.
-On Lemmy you'll be able to subscribe to communities on any other server, and can have discussions with users registered elsewhere.

-This means there’s no big uncaring company running it all, no shareholders, no central control, none of the targeted advertising we’re all fed up with, just a bunch of people sharing the things they want to share with each other.

 ## Where do I sign up?

 The first thing you have to do is **choose your server**.
 This is an extra step compared to sites like Reddit, but isn’t as difficult as it may seem.